Where to go in Arica?

 This much-frequented resort offers various places of entertainment for the tourist, including restaurants, pubs and other attractions for a day at the beach, such as the hire of beach buggies, and a gigantic water-slide.
 The beach is 1.7 km long, with a promenade from which you can appreciate the natural beauties of the Chilean coastline.
 The water is smooth, with a clean sand bottom, and you can hire a water-scooter or practice a variety of other water sports, such as a body-surfing.

 It was a guano deposit island near the Morro de Arica, separated from the continent until 1967 when it was linked to the mainland.
 Traces of pre-Hispanic people were found here.
 Later, an attempt was made to build fortifications, but these were swept away by the tidal wave of 1868.
 The cannons used in this failed project were placed on the Morro of Arica.
 It was declared a National Monument in 1985 and there is now a Historical and Nautical Museum.

 Years ago this house was the Peruvian Consulate in Arica.
 It was restored in 1994 and again in 1996.
 Today it is used as a venue for cultural and artistic activities.

-The casino is located downtown near the main National Monuments of the city, the Aduana and Edificio Estación, at the corner of General Velásquez and Juan Noé.
-It has gaming rooms and gambling machines.
-Restaurants, a bar, dancing, and shows are also available.
+The casino is located downtown near the main National Monuments of the city, the Old Customs and Station Building, at the corner of General Velásquez and Juan Noé.
+It has gaming rooms, gambling machines, restaurants, a bar, dancing area , and shows are also available.
 For information about upcoming events, check out their website (only in spanish).

 The Costanera Norte is a walkway which passes along the whole southern shoreline of the city.
-It begins in the Morro de Arica, and passes through the Ex Isla Alacrán, the Club de Yates, and other places, to finish at the El Laucho, La Lisera and Playa Brava beaches.
+It begins in the Morro of Arica, and passes through the Alacrán Island, the Yatch Club , and other places, to finish at the beaches El Laucho, La Lisera and Playa Brava.